While completing his residency in Boston, Albert Kwon ’08 started a mental list of things he wanted to improve in the medical system.

 “Reimagining how rehab therapy is delivered by providing digital therapy experiences on an augmented reality platform will not only be helpful in the United States but especially useful in countries that do not have any access to rehabilitation medicine.”

 AUGMENTx is one of hundreds of game-changing initiatives that have gained exposure through the MIT Solve program.
-This year’s Solve challenges include coastal communities, frontlines of health, teachers and educators, and work of the future.
+More than $650,000 in prize funding is up for grabs for the teams who's solutions are chosen to answer this years challenges, which include coastal communities, frontlines of health, teachers and educators, and work of the future.
 Think you have a solution that could solve these problems?
 Submit your idea to Solve.
 The deadline to submit a draft solution application is July 1, 2018.